What Is Geothermal Heating?

 Operational Savings and Lifespan

-• Lowest Running Costs: Due to the stable 10 °C-plus temperature of the ground year-round, GSHPs maintain high efficiency (high COP) even in winter.
-This means they typically have the lowest running costs of any heat pump technology on the market, generating substantial savings compared to oil, gas, or electric heating.
+• Lowest Running Costs: GSHPs maintain high efficiency even in winter, typically having the lowest running costs of any heat pump technology on the market.

-• Exceptional Durability: Geothermal systems are designed for longevity.
-The indoor heat pump unit has a lifespan of 20 to 25 years, while the buried ground loop pipework can last 50 to 100 years, requiring minimal maintenance.
-This drastically reduces the long-term cost of ownership compared to traditional fossil fuel boilers, which typically need replacement every 10 to 15 years.
+• Exceptional Durability: The indoor heat pump unit has a lifespan of 20 to 25 years, while the buried ground loop pipework can last 50 to 100 years.

-• Financial Payback: While the payback period depends on energy usage and future energy price volatility, the capital investment is typically recouped through energy savings and grant aid, often within 7 to 12 years.
+• Financial Payback: The capital investment is typically recouped through energy savings and grant aid, often within 7 to 12 years.

 Environmental and Property Value Benefits

 Choosing geothermal heating ensures that a home is completely future-proofed against rising carbon taxes and emissions regulations.
-It provides a massive reduction in the home's carbon footprint.
-Furthermore, installing a GSHP and achieving a high BER rating is a major selling point that significantly increases a property's market value.
+Installing a GSHP and achieving a high BER rating significantly increases a property's market value.